-Interdisciplinary program of the Khoury College of Computer and Information Sciences and Bouvé College of Health Sciences
+Interdisciplinary program of the Khoury College of Computer Sciences and Bouvé College of Health Sciences

 Our transdisciplinary program focuses on innovations that improve care from the patient’s perspective, setting us apart from medical and health informatics degrees which focus primarily on the impact of provider-facing systems.
 These personal health technologies are used by non-health professionals both in and out of clinical settings, and in various life stages of illness and wellness.
 We are committed to educating future leaders who will transform health care and empower individuals to lead healthier, more engaged, and higher quality lives.